e-digitalis/SQLBolt/README.md

 SELECT * FROM movies WHERE id <= 5;

 #Queries with constraints (Pt.
 2)
+- Find all the Toy Story movies ✓
+- Find all the movies directed by John Lasseter ✓
+- Find all the movies (and director) not directed by John Lasseter ✓
+- Find all the WALL-* movies ✓

 SELECT * FROM movies WHERE title LIKE "%Toy Story%";
 SELECT * FROM movies WHERE director LIKE "John Lasseter";
 SELECT * FROM movies WHERE director NOT LIKE "John Lasseter";